 - Engine misfires

-- Air to fuel ratio’s are running lean
+- Air-to-fuel ratios are running lean

 - Poor performance